 It is the time of year for entertaining family and friends, and sometimes those guests show up with little to no notice.
 At least the casa crew does!
-I like to have simple, elegant snacks and wine on hand, plus a stash of easy one-pot recipes, just for those occasions.
+I like to have simple, elegant snacks and wine on hand, plus a stash of easy recipes like my One Pot Caliente Chicken Spaghetti, just for those occasions.
 Folks can enjoy a glass of wine and nibble on a cracker while I whip up dinner.

 I keep a basket in the pantry with the basic entertaining supplies we need for when last-minute visitors pop by.
-Snacks, wine and pasta are holiday staples.
-Festive napkins and paper plates, plastic utensils and holiday cupcake liners are in there too.
-The liners are a great for holding cookies, veggies or snack mixes.
+Snacks, wine, and pasta are holiday staples.
+Festive napkins, paper plates, plastic utensils, and holiday cupcake liners are in there too.
+The liners are a great for holding cookies, veggies, or snack mixes.
 The basket stores easily on top of a basic serving platter.